 Make Love, Not Porn is a platform that was created by Cindy Gallop, an advertising consultant who wanted to challenge the way that society thinks about sex.
 The platform aims to change the conversation around sex by promoting a positive and healthy approach to sexuality.
 Make Love, Not Porn is a platform that is changing the landscape of sex education and wellness, and it's doing it in a positive and empowering way.

 Make Love, Not Porn encourages people to share their experiences with others in a way that is respectful, honest, and open.
-The platform is centered around a video-sharing platform that allows users to upload videos of themselves having sex.
+The platform is centered around video-sharing for users to upload videos of themselves having sex.
 However, unlike traditional pornography, the videos on Make Love, Not Porn are not staged or scripted.
 Instead, they are real-life experiences that are shared to promote healthy and positive sexual relationships.

 How Make Love, Not Porn is Changing Sex Education

 One of the main goals of Make Love, Not Porn is to change how people think about sex.
 By encouraging open and honest conversations about sexuality, the platform is helping to break down the stigma surrounding sex education.
 This is important because traditional sex education is often limited to basic biology classes, which don't give students the tools they need to have a healthy and fulfilling sex life.
 Encouraging open and honest conversations about sex, Make Love, Not Porn, is helping to fill this gap and helping to promote a positive and healthy approach to sexuality.

 Traditional pornography often portrays sex in an unrealistic and unhealthy way, which can lead to unrealistic expectations and a distorted view of sexuality.
 By promoting real-life experiences, Make Love, Not Porn is helping to break down these stereotypes and promote a more positive and empowering view of sexuality.

 How Make Love, Not Porn is Promoting Sexual Wellness